-In addition, ESG engagement requires issuers in whose securities the fund is already invested to comply with good corporate governance standards with regard to, among other things, shareholder rights, membership and remuneration of the management board and supervisory board, corporate actions, auditors and transparency.
-For this purpose, the corporate governance of the issuers is analysed.
-This analysis is based, among other things, on the annual or annual reports published by the issuers and is supported by data from various providers and research from proxy advisors.
+Moreover, in the context of ESG engagement, issuers in whose securities the fund is already invested are required to comply with good corporate governance standards with regard to, among other things, shareholder rights, the composition and remuneration of the Board of Management and Supervisory Board, capital measures, auditors and transparency.
+To this end, the corporate governance of issuers is analyzed.
+This analysis is based, for instance, on the annual reports published by the issuers and is supported by data from various providers and research by proxy advisors.

-Furthermore, the Company advocates good corporate governance through the exercise of shareholder rights at the issuers' general meeting.
+Furthermore, the Company promotes good corporate governance through the exercise of shareholder rights at the issuers' Annual General Meetings.
 Further information can be found here.